 Home Page > Callander & Oban Junction

 This was where the Callander and Oban Railway made a junction with the Dunblane, Doune and Callander Railway.
-Callander & Oban Junction signal box was replaced in 1902 when the line to Callander East was doubled but closed in 1938 when the line was singled again.
+Callander & Oban Junction signal box was replaced in 1902 when the line to Callander East was doubled, but it closed in 1938 when the line was singled again.
 The former Down line was retained to provide access to the goods yard (at the former DD&CR terminus station) from Callander East.